drbenmorgan/FalaiseArt/README.md

 $ setup ninja v1_8_2
 ```

-Art is setup as before, the additional `setup` adding the FNAL buildtools for compiling
+Art is setup as before, the additional `setup`s adding the FNAL CMake modules for compiling
-UPS based code, and the `ninja` build tools.
+UPS based code, and the `ninja` build tool.
 There is nothing special going on here apart
 from the oddities of the UPS based install tree and environment setup.
 Ninja is used to
 speed up the build over the default `make` system, especially when using a CVMFS
 install of Art.